-- A maximum of 64 semester hours of course work will be accepted from two-year post secondary institutions.
+- A maximum of 64 credits of course work will be accepted from two-year post secondary institutions.
 Only courses which fulfill 1000/2000 level courses at Methodist University will be transferred from a community/junior college.

-- A maximum of 62 semester hours of credit can be earned through non-traditional learning sources.
-A maximum of 45 semester hours of credit can be earned through CLEP General Examinations, CLEP Subject Examinations, College Board Advanced Placement Examinations, the ACT Proficiency Examination Program (PEP), DANTES Subject Standardized Tests (DSST’s), USAFI Subject Standardized Testes (USST’s) and USAFI End-Of-Course Examinations.
+- A maximum of 62 credits can be earned through non-traditional learning sources.
+A maximum of 45 credits of credit can be earned through CLEP General Examinations, CLEP Subject Examinations, College Board Advanced Placement Examinations, the ACT Proficiency Examination Program (PEP), DANTES Subject Standardized Tests (DSST’s), USAFI Subject Standardized Testes (USST’s) and USAFI End-Of-Course Examinations.
 Credit may also be awarded for military experience in accordance with the recommendations stated in the ACE Guide.

-- A maximum of 95 semester hours of course work, from all sources, will be accepted as transfer credit by Methodist University.
-To complete a degree at Methodist University at least 25% of the credit semester hours must be earned through instruction by Methodist University.
+- A maximum of 95 credits of course work, from all sources, will be accepted as transfer credit by Methodist University.
+To complete a degree at Methodist University at least 25% of the credits must be earned through instruction by Methodist University.

 - In certain circumstances, courses with a 2000-level designation that are taught at other accredited four-year institutions may be accepted for transfer credit and as a substitute for courses designated as 3000 or 4000-level courses at Methodist University.
 In such cases, and unless the particular course in question has been previously approved for substitution, the registrar will consult with the relevant department chair and, as necessary, the instructor who normally teaches that 3000 or 4000 level course at Methodist University to determine if the 2000-level course’s content is equivalent and consequently acceptable as a substitution.